 - The 21st Century Cures Act allowed for qualified small-employer health reimbursement arrangements (QSEHRAs) starting in 2017.

-- But gaining access to a QSEHRA benefit has not been a qualifying event in the individual market.
+- But prior to 2020, gaining access to a QSEHRA benefit was not a qualifying event in the individual market.

 - Now, new federal regulations make employees eligible for an SEP when they gain access to an ICHRA or QSEHRA.

 - Duration and start of the SEP depends on whether employees are given sufficient advance notice of a QSEHRA or ICHRA offer.

 - Effective dates of the SEP depend on when the application is submitted.